On the Terwilliger algebras of quasi-thin Schurian association schemes: Abstract

 \section{Abstract}

-We give necessary and sufficient conditions for the Terwilliger algebra of a quasi-thin Schurian association scheme to coincide with: (a) the centralizer algebra of a point stabilizer of its automorphism group, and (b) its subspace $T^0$.
-As a by-product, a full characterization of triply-transitive quasi-thin association schemes is given.
-Using the latter, we provide new infinite families of triply-transitive association schemes.
+An association scheme is triply transitive if its automorphism group is transitive, and the centralizer algebra of a point stabilizer of its automorphism group coincides with the Terwilliger algebra and its subspace $T_0$.
+In this paper, we give necessary and sufficient conditions for a quasi-thin association scheme to be triply transitive.
+As a by-product, we give new infinite families of triply-transitive association schemes.